Frank O'Driscoll Hunter: World War I service

-He went to France in September 1917 and received further training at the 3rd Aviation Instruction Center at Issoudun, France.
+Hunter went to France in September 1917 and received further training at the 3rd Aviation Instruction Center at Issoudun, France.
 Assigned to the 103rd Aero Squadron in May 1918, on his first combat patrol Hunter downed two German planes and landed safely despite being wounded.
 By the end of the war he had nine German planes to his credit, earning him recognition as an ace.
 Hunter was the last pilot remaining with the squadron before its return to the United States, transferring out on January 24, 1919.

-He was awarded the Distinguished Service Cross with four oak leaf clusters, more than any person other than Eddie Rickenbacker who received six oak leaf clusters to the DSC.
+Hunter was awarded the Distinguished Service Cross with four oak leaf clusters, more than any person other than Eddie Rickenbacker who received six oak leaf clusters to the DSC.
 His achievements in aerial combat earned him the French Croix de Guerre with palm.
 He left the Army for a short time after the war, but returned with a commission in the Regular Army Air Service in 1920.

 Between the world wars

-When he entered the Regular Army in 1920 he attended Field Artillery School and Air Service Observation School at Fort Sill, Oklahoma.
+When Hunter entered the Regular Army in 1920 he attended Field Artillery School and Air Service Observation School at Fort Sill, Oklahoma.
 He graduated in September 1921 and transferred to Ellington Field, Texas, for duty with the 1st Pursuit Group.
 In July 1922, he went to Selfridge Field, Michigan, as commanding officer of the 94th Squadron, and in October 1922, entered the Air Service Tactical School at Langley Field, Virginia, returning to his command of the 94th Squadron when he graduated in June 1923.
 In July 1925 he became Operations Officer of Selfridge Field.

-He transferred to Camp Anthony Wayne, Pennsylvania., in September 1926 as a pilot with the Composite Air Corps Squadron, and returned to Selfridge Field in December 1926.
+Hunter transferred to Camp Anthony Wayne, Pennsylvania., in September 1926 as a pilot with the Composite Air Corps Squadron, and returned to Selfridge Field in December 1926.
 He next served in Washington, D.C., in the Office of the Chief of Air Corps, and in December 1930 went to Rockwell Field, California, as commanding officer of the 95th Pursuit Squadron.
 He assumed command of the 17th Pursuit Group there in October 1931.

-In November 1933 he was assigned as executive officer of the 1st Pursuit Wing at March Field, California, and in February 1934 became chief of operations, Western Zone Air Mail Operations, with headquarters at March Field.
+In November 1933 Hunter was assigned as executive officer of the 1st Pursuit Wing at March Field, California, and in February 1934 became chief of operations, Western Zone Air Mail Operations, with headquarters at March Field.
 In May 1934 he returned to his duties as executive officer of the 1st Pursuit Wing.
 He was ordered to Albrook Field, Panama Canal Zone, in July 1934, as adjutant and operations officer of the 19th Composite Wing.
 In December 1934 he became operations and training officer and intelligence officer at Albrook Field.

-He transferred to Barksdale Field, Louisiana, in November 1936 as commanding officer of the 79th Pursuit Squadron, and in July 1937 became operations officer for the 3rd Wing there.
+Hunter transferred to Barksdale Field, Louisiana, in November 1936 as commanding officer of the 79th Pursuit Squadron, and in July 1937 became operations officer for the 3rd Wing there.
 He then went to Maxwell Field, Alabama, in July 1939 as commanding officer of the 23rd Composite Group.